INSPIRE: Intensity and spatial information-based deformable image registration: Intensity and Spatial Information-Based Deformable Image Registration

 \subsection{An Objective Function for Deformable Image Registration}

-We start with a definition of a novel objective function for image registration.
-It builds on distance measures of our developed symmetric registration framework \cite{ofverstedt2019fast}, but excludes the assumption of existence of (or access to) an inverse of the transformation.
-This is relevant because many families of transformations are not closed under inversion, e.g. the inverse of a cubic B-spline may not exist or be a cubic B-spline \cite{tristan2007fast}.
-The proposed objective function provides a framework which is directly compatible with cubic B-spline transformations, transformations based on other spline variations, and with dense displacement field registration.
+We first define our novel objective function for image registration.
+It builds on distance measures of our framework for affine symmetric registration \cite{ofverstedt2019fast}, but excludes the assumption of existence of (or access to) an inverse of the transformation.
+Aiming for symmetric image registration (even) in the absence of invertible transformations, we incorporate, as regularization, a soft constraint based on the $\ic$ \eqref{eq:ice}, inspired by \cite{modat2012inverse,christensen2001consistent,tao2009symmetric}.
+The proposed objective function is directly compatible with cubic B-spline transformations or other spline variations, as well as registration based on non-parametric displacement fields.